Francis Beltrán: Detroit Tigers

 2008 found Beltran with the Detroit Tigers, who invited him to spring training.
 At the conclusion of spring training, Beltran went to the Triple-A Toledo Mud Hens, but was called up almost immediately after the Tigers received word that injured reliever Fernando Rodney's return to the team would be delayed (Rodney would return in June).
 Beltran made five appearances for the Tigers, allowing five runs in 41/3 innings for an ERA of 5.79.
 The Tigers designated him for assignment, and after he cleared waivers returned him to Toledo.
 He was recalled by Detroit on August 13, but was designated for assignment on August 26, and was sent outright to the minors the following day.
 Detroit released him at the end of the 2008 season.

 San Francisco Giants

 In December 2008, Beltrán signed a minor league contract with the San Francisco Giants.
 Beltran was released in April 2009 by the Giants.

-Return to Baltimore
+Baltimore Orioles (second stint)

-On January 15, 2012, Beltran signed a minor league contract with the Baltimore Orioles.
-Beltran was released in March 2012 by the Orioles.
+On January 15, 2012, Beltran signed a minor league contract to return to the Baltimore Orioles.
+Beltran was released by the organization in March.